Social media safety rules for 2020

 Taking into consideration that today people spend approximately 142 minutes per day on social media, we cannot neglect safety and privacy on these websites.
 I believe the above-mentioned tips will help you to secure your profiles and accounts.

 I also recommend using security software like VPNs to get a higher level of security.
-For example, such services like NordVPN or CyberGhost have established themselves as reliable tools for encrypting sensitive data.
+For example, such services like NordVPN or CyberGhost VPN have established themselves as reliable tools for encrypting sensitive data.

 Hope the article was helpful for you.
 Good luck and stay secure!